 = 0 or 0 ≤ p 15

-It can be inferred from the given data that market supply is 0 as the price range defined is less than minimum average variable cost.
-There will not be any output and supply curve becomes 0.
+It can be inferred from the given data that market supply is 0 as the price range defined is less than the minimum average variable cost.
+There will not be any output, and the supply curve becomes 0.

 qd = qs (At equilibrium)